Algorithmically Fair Maximization of Multiple Submodular Objective Functions and Implications to Constrained Fair Division: Dealing With Non-Monotone Objectives

 \section{Dealing With Non-Monotone Objectives}

-When trying to maximize a non-monotone submodular function---with or without constraints---a naively greedy solution may be arbitrarily away from a good solution even in the standard setting with a single agent (for such an example, see, e.g., \citet{AFLLR22}).
+When trying to maximize a non-monotone submodular function---with or without constraints---a naively greedy solution may be arbitrarily far from a good solution even in the standard setting with a single agent (for such an example, see, e.g., \citet{AFLLR22}).
 Several approaches have been developed to deal with non-monotonicity, but the recently introduced \emph{simultaneous greedy} approach \citep{AmanatidisKS22,FeldmanHK23} seems like a natural choice here.
 The high-level idea is to bypass the complications of non-monotonicity by simultaneously constructing multiple greedy solutions.
-For our setting we consider building just \emph{two} greedy solutions for the sake of simplicity.
-Although we suspect that more solutions could shave off a constant factor asymptotically, we see the results of this section as a proof of concept that a simple greedy policy can work well in the non-monotone version of our problem as well.
+Here we consider building only \emph{two} greedy solutions, not just for the sake of simplicity but also because the technical analysis for multiple solutions does not translate well into our setting.
+Although we suspect that a more elaborate approach with more solutions could shave off a constant factor asymptotically, we see the results of this section as a proof of concept that a simple greedy policy can work well in the non-monotone version of our problem as well.

 Coming back to building two greedy solutions, an agent $i$ maintains two sets $S_{i1}, S_{i2}$ and every time that it is their turn to pick an item, they pick a single item that maximizes the marginal value with respect to either $S_{i1}$ or $S_{i2}$ among the items that are still available and for which adding them to the respective solution is feasible.
 Formally, saying that agent $i$ chooses greedily, now means that they choose according to the following policy $\mathcal{G}^+_i$: